 The key AML/CFT compliance requirement, which represents a challenge to FIs providing VSPPS because of the very nature of currently existing VAs, is undoubtedly the "travel rule".
 This rule requires that information about the client and the beneficiary be transmitted with payment orders.
-Although no system currently exists at either a national or an international level (such as, for example, SWIFT for interbank transfers) for reliably transferring identification data for payment transactions on a DL, there are practical ways for FIs to still comply with this requirement; however, they are comparatively onerous and therefore severely limit the development of VCPPS.
-Notwithstanding this, there are several industry initiatives that aim at developing a technical solution to reliable and standardised implementation of the "travel rule" requirements, such as OpenVASP or interVASP.
+Although no system currently exists at either a national or an international level (such as, for example, SWIFT for interbank transfers) for reliably transferring identification data for payment transactions on a DL, there are practical ways for FIs to still comply with this requirement; however, they are comparatively onerous and therefore severely limit the developing a technical solution to reliable and standardised implementation of the "travel rule" requirements, such as OpenVASP or interVASP.
 Once some of those standards are vetted by AML regulators, it should be expected that more VCPPS will be offered on the market and that it will become easier to combine the purely decentralised world of VAs and traditional intermediated financial services.